mavilein/mavilein.github.com/_posts/2015-09-01-comparing-error-handling-scalas-try-with-scalazs-either-disjunction.md

 ---
 {% include JB/setup %}

 Today we're going to compare two ways of handling errors in Scala.
 First we will look at the type `\/` from the `Scalaz` library (yes, this is its "name").
 This type is usually called `Either` or `Disjunction`.
 Next we will look at the `Try` type from the Scala standard library.
-We go through the same example with both types to show their respective strengths and weaknesses.
+We go through the same example of implementing one function with both types.
+This will show their respective strengths and weaknesses.

 A quick side note: You might ask yourself why i have not included the `Either` type from the Scala standard library as well.
 It is a pity that both Scalaz and Scala have a type with this name as this causes a lot of confusion.
 Let me assure you that those should not be really compared as they have different use cases.